twilio/flex-plugin-builder/packages/flex-plugin-scripts/docs/start.md

-The `start` scripts sets up the sever locally so you develop your Flex plugin in real-time.
+The `start` scripts sets up the server locally so you develop your Flex plugin in real-time.

 Usage:
     `npm run start`